AlxisHenry/epigrades/README.md

 $ node scraper/index.js <email> <password> <uuid>
 ```

+##### Using SMS A2F

 When you run the script, you will be asked for an OTP code, which you should normally receive by phone.

-Your Microsoft account must be linked to your telephone number if you turn on 2FA.
-So you just need to run the `otp.sh` script like this:
+You just need to run the `otp.sh` script using the following command:

 ```bash
 $ bash scraper/otp.sh <email> <code>
 ```

+##### Using Microsoft Authenticator

+When you run the script, your A2F app will ask for a code of two digits, you can retrieve this code in the `scraper/authenticator` folder, in `png` format in a file named `<uuid>.png`.

 #### Access to your grades